The Magic Words That Get You “In”

-The other day, I spent about 45 minutes on the phone helping a school owner trouble-shoot his operations.
+The other day, I spent several minutes on the phone helping a school owner trouble-shoot his operations.

-The thing is, he didn’t pay me for my time, and I don’t really know him from Adam.
+The thing is, he didn’t pay me for my time, and I don’t really know him before we spoke.

 So, how’d he get such a big hunk of my time… for “free”?